-The EII Regulation requires us to make guidelines that are consistent with Chapter 6A of the NER.
-46
+The EII Regulation requires us to make guidelines that are consistent with Chapter 6A of the NER as far as reasonably practicable.

-Where applicable, we intend to apply our current NER Chapter 6A guidelines, incentive schemes and models to non-contestable infrastructure projects under the EII Act,47 subject to terminology modifications (see Appendix A).
+Where applicable, we intend to apply our current NER Chapter 6A guidelines, incentive schemes and models to non-contestable infrastructure projects under the EII Act, subject to terminology modifications (see Appendix A).